IBM/model-evaluation-workbench/README.md

 ## 3. Deploy the Application to the IBM Cloud and Configure
-   * 3.1 Deploy to the IBM Cloud
-   * 3.2 Configure the app with the available cognitive models

-The applicatioon can be either run on IBM cloud or deploy and run locally.
+The application can be deployed on IBM Cloud or locally.

-Choose either Step 3 or Stpe 4 as per your convenience and need.
+Exceute Step 3 for deploying on IBM Cloud or Step 4 to deploy locally.

 ##### 3.1 Deploy to the IBM Cloud
-- Clone the repository from the GitHub.
+- Clone the repository from the GitHub(Link-----).

 - From the terminal, navigate to the cloned repository folder and then exceute the below commands:
 - Execute full Maven build to create the `target/workbenchModelEval.war` file:
     ```bash
     $ mvn clean install
     ```
-    After the war file gets genrated below is the similar screen that you should be seeing:
+    After the successfull execution of the above command, the war file gets generated under the target folder.
     ![](Images/mvnCleanInstall1.png)